Written by Rene Malalri

 Services offered: contact center, virtual PBX, team messaging and collaboration, VoIP, cloud-based business phone systems, smartphone apps, HD video and audio conferencing, online meetings, unified communication, professional services, open application programming interface (API)/integration, internet fax, short message service (SMS), and global office

 Founded in 2003, RingCentral is a publicly-listed company focusing on cloud-based communications and collaboration services for enterprises.
-It is deemed as among the world’s best office phone systems providers and the leading unified communications as a service specialist based on revenues and subscribers.
+It is deemed as among the world’s best office phone systems providers and the leading unified communications as service specialist based on revenues and subscribers.

 Its platform, called the RingCentral Office, is a comprehensive cloud communications process that facilitates an organization’s handling of tasks on employee and customer collaborations.
 Included in the cloud phone system are messaging and web conferencing channels that are designed for remote teams and SMEs seeking simple and affordable video meetings.